-Mines with interesting names like: Green Monster Mine, Red Cloud Mine, Oro Amigo Mine, Yellow Pine Mine, Whale Mine, Iron Gold Mine, Bill Nye Mine, Smithsonite Mine, Hoosier Mine, Mobile Mine, Snowstorm Mine, Bluejay Mine, Cosmopolitan Mine, Chiquita Mine, Hoodoo Mine and the good ol’ Accident Mine.
+Mines with interesting names like Green Monster Mine, Red Cloud Mine, Oro Amigo Mine, Yellow Pine Mine, Whale Mine, Iron Gold Mine, Bill Nye Mine, Smithsonite Mine, Hoosier Mine, Mobile Mine, Snowstorm Mine, Bluejay Mine, Cosmopolitan Mine, Chiquita Mine, Hoodoo Mine, and the good ol’ Accident Mine.
 There are many many more.

 Zedekiah: “While flying through the area filming during a rainstorm I came upon this view of the wash covered in clouds.
-While it presents a foreboding looking scene there is another thing in the image that I found interesting.
+While it presents a foreboding-looking scene there is another thing in the image that I found interesting.
 This is one of the things that can get you in serious trouble or even kill you.
-It is called a “sucker hole” and this is where there is a small opening in the clouds that fools you into trying to fly through it then closes up around you before you get out.”
+It is called a “sucker hole” and this is where there is a small opening in the clouds that fools you into trying to fly through it and then closes up around you before you get out.”

 In the middle of this image, you can see through the pass to clear blue skies on the other side.
 Sometimes pilots will engage in what is called “scud running”, which is when you have a could layer in the mountains and you are either trying to get in or out of a valley and there are small gaps alongside the mountains edge where pilots will try to quickly fly through before they close.

 That is where the trouble happens, so imagine you are flying along in this valley, wanting to get to your destination and being frustrated with a cloud layer you cannot fly safely through.
 So you fly along looking for a gap – or a sucker hole – that you can pass through.
 This pass shown in the image is a classic example of a mountainside sucker hole.